dolthub/docs/content/introduction/what-is-dolt.md

 ---

 ## Version Controlled Database
 Dolt is a version controlled relational database.
 Dolt implements a superset of MySQL.
-It is compatible with MySQL, and provides extra constructs exposing version control features.
-The version control features are closely modeled on Git.
+It is compatible with MySQL, and provides extra constructs exposing the version control features which are closely modeled on Git.

+### Offline vs Online
+"Offline" Dolt operations happen via the Git-like command line interface (CLI).
+Used offline Dolt feels very much like Git but for tables.
+To serve the data in a Dolt database over SQL connectors users go "online" by starting Dolt SQL Server, which behaves like MySQL with additional features.

 ### Offline
 When Dolt is "offline", it looks very much like Git.
 Let's use `dolt clone` to acquire a database: